yuannchen/sql-rockbuster-stealth/README.md

 - Where are customers with a high l ifetime value based?
 - Do sales figures vary between geographic regions?

-## Data set & analysis
+## Data set
 I used a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
-Note that: